michaelFakhry/awesome_customers_rhel/docs/general-notes/README.md

 #Overview
-the following document describes basic procedures for installation and communication among chef workstation, chef-server, and chef-client (node).
+The following document describes basic procedures for installation and communication among chef workstation, chef-server, and chef-client (node).

 ##Installing and configuring workstation
 1. Download and install [Chef DK](https://downloads.chef.io/chefdk) which is your workstation.